Updated: July 1, 2025

 What Is A Tax Lien?

 The link above explains how to appeal a federal tax lien once the IRS files it.
-There are many circumstances in which you can appeal an IRS tax lien.
-If you win the appeal, the IRS has to remove the tax lien.
+There are a few different options to appeal a lien, and the right option depends on when the IRS filed the lien and your goals with the appeal.
+The main options include:

 Differences Between Liens and Levies